 In terms of decoration, factory style is recognisable by its heavily industrial aspect.
-Concrete, steel and robust unfinished wood, are the main materials used in our furniture, which ranges from pieces table with scaffolding lines, to a bedroom steel locker cupboard.
+Concrete, steel and robust unfinished wood, are the main materials used in our furniture, which ranges from pieces table with scaffolding lines, to a metal storage cabinet.
 Imposing industrial lighting to hang above work surfaces or dining tables.
-Enamelled plaques or metal sign letters on your walls instead of the traditional pictures or mirror.
+Enamelled plaques or metal letters on your walls instead of the traditional pictures or mirror.
 All these principles have been well respected by followers of this trend and are found in the reproductions of industrial furniture and accessories available at PIB.

 Industrial decoration at PIB

 PIB has selected furniture that combines the practical nature of new furniture with vintage retro silhouettes.
 You will find online lighting as used in mid-century industrial premises, reclaimed solid wood coffee tables, and all our retro wire-mesh accessories, which you can use to add the finishing touches to your industrial furniture and decoration.